Twitter shares rise on reports sale to Elon Musk is imminent

 That may have shifted the board's view of his offer, which, while below the more-than-$70 a share Twitter's stock was trading last year, is higher than where the company has been trading recently amid lingering questions over its ability to grow.

-Twitter declined to comment.
+Twitter did not respond to a request for comment.
 The company has previously said the board was reviewing Musk's offer and would "determine the course of action in the best interest of the company and all Twitter stockholders."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.